KenOverholt/CarND-Advanced-Lane-Lines/writeup.md

 Here is an example of my result on a test image:

 ![alt text][image6]

+In order to improve the quality of the lane polygons, this method stores the current polygon in a global variable which is then used when processing the next frame.
+At that time, the method uses OpenCV's `matchShapes()` to compare the two polygons.
+If the current frame's polygon has too large of a change from the last, it rejects the new lane and used the old one.
+Here's an example of how this has improved the video.

+![alt text][video2]

 #### 7. Putting it all together
 Method name: `process_image()`